-The Lagrangian remap time-step depends on the location along the loop and on the characteristic time scales of thermal conduction and radiative losses.
+The time cadence of the snapshots does not define the time-scales used within the MSHD code; the time-steps used in the Lagrangian remap code are changing with the thermal conduction and radiative losses.

 The energy equation contains three terms on the right hand side: the thermal conduction with $\kappa(T) = \kappa_0 T^{5/2} = 9.2\times 10^{-7} T^{5/2}$ being a function of the temperature following Spitzer formula, the radiative cooling term where $Q(T)$ is a piecewise function (see Figure~\ref{fig:rad_loss}) adapted from \citet{coo89}, and the heating source term $H_i(s, t)$.
-The latter is define as successive heating bursts with an energy of similar order as a nanoflare.
-Each strand is subject to 64 bursts which are randomly distributed in time, location, duration, and amount of energy injected: in Figure~\ref{fig:burst_prop}, we plot the distribution of bursts for a choosen strand (for the sake of clarity).
-In the following, we perform two experiments: (1) with a minimum of energy per bursts of $10^{23}$ erg for a total energy of 5.13$\times$10$^{27}$ erg, (2) with a minimum of energy per bursts of $10^{24}$ erg for a total energy of 5.13$\times$10$^{28}$ erg.
-As depicted in Figure~\ref{fig:rad_burst}, the random distribution of bursts along a strand is localised at the footpoint of the strand ($fp$), uniformly distributed along the strand ($uni$), or localised at the apex of the strand ($ap$).